-The University of Wisconsin Foundation is the official fundraising and gift-receiving organization for the University of Wisconsin–Madison and other donor-designated units of the UW System.
+The University of Wisconsin Foundation is the official fundraising and gift-receiving organization for the University of Wisconsin–Madison.
+The Foundation is the university’s development and financial partner.

-The University of Wisconsin Medical Foundation (UWMF) is the clinical practice organization for the faculty physicians of the UW School of Medicine and Public Health, the largest academic, multi-specialty physician group in Wisconsin.
+UWMF, or the University of Wisconsin Medical Foundation, is the clinical practice organization for faculty physicians at UW–Madison’s School of Medicine and Public Health.

 The Case for Private Support

 As the funding model for public universities has shifted, the University of Wisconsin–Madison has become increasingly reliant on private gifts.
 It’s through the support of alumni and friends that the UW will continue to offer educational experiences that have the power to change the world.

 Philanthropy ensures that the UW–Madison educational experience continues to be one of the best in the world.
 It helps to make many programs and projects possible.
 Private support also sustains the university’s core missions of teaching, research, and public service.
 Gifts fund scholarships and fellowships for students and help the UW to recruit and retain faculty.

 Between 2013 and 2020, UW–Madison is pursuing a comprehensive fundraising campaign in partnership with the UW Foundation.
 Titled All Ways Forward, the campaign is raising money to help the university meet its four strategic priorities:

 - Improving the student experience

 Alumni and friends who make a gift help to ensure that UW–Madison will never stop transforming lives.
 Contributions of any size make a big difference.
 They are investments in the future of the university and the students, faculty, and staff who will shape the future of Wisconsin and the world.